seiscomp-macOS/seiscomp/README.md

 Python 3.12 and Python 3.13 work and are recommended.

-First install Python v3.12 or 3.13 with NumPy, which needs to be installed as a site-package with pip3.
+First install Homebrew's Python v3.x, which installs NumPy too.

+`brew install python@3`

+If you need to NumPy manually, use one of the following:

 ```
-brew install python@3.13
 brew install numpy
 pip3.13 install numpy
 ```